pokt-network/smt/docs/SMT.md

 ### Lazy Loading

-This library uses a cached, lazy-loaded tree structure to optimize performance.
+This library uses a cached, lazy-loaded trie structure to optimize performance.
 It optimises performance by not reading from/writing to the underlying database on each operation, deferring any underlying changes until the `Commit()` function is called.